davidweatherstone/Data-Analyst-Portfolio/Projects/Power BI - Procurement dashboard/README.md

     * Used RANDNUMBER() function within Excel to create transaction amounts and transaction dates (e.g. RANDNUMBER(DATE(2022,1,1),DATE(2022,12,31)).

 ### Import and data modeling
-* Imported the tables into Power BI.
+* Imported the tables into Power BI Desktop.
-* Within PowerQuery, checked that the data types have imported correctly (date/numerical/text).
+* Within Power Query, checked that the data types have imported correctly (date/numerical/text).
 * Power BI recognized many of the relationships between the tables.
 * Reorganized the model to more easily recognize the relationships.
     * Two fact tables are the transaction tables for Contracted spend and OTV spend (One-time vendor, i.e. non-contracted spend).